radiantlogic-v8/documentation-new/documentation/installation-guide/01-prerequisites.md

 - VMWare ESX
 - Citrix XenServer

-For details on required settings for virtual machines, please see the Hardware Sizing Guide.
+For details on required settings for virtual machines, please see the [RadiantOne Hardware Sizing Guide](/documentation/hardware-sizing-guide/01-introduction).

 ### Virus Scanners